 Excision of Fat and Skin

 When it is necessary to reduce both excess fat tissue and sagging skin from the abdominal area, the surgeon may recommend a tummy tuck procedure.
-The surgery can also be used to tightening the underlying muscles in case they are loose or separated.
+The surgery can also be used to tighten the underlying muscles in case they are loose or separated.
 Liposuction cosmetic surgery, on the other hand, is more appropriate only when the patient has excess fat deposits in the tummy area, but skin elasticity is still terrific.

 Tummy tuck surgery is usually more invasive as compared to liposuction.
 The procedure may involve skin and fat reduction along with muscle tightening, which is a longer and more complex procedure.
 Liposuction is typically less invasive and more targeted, but its scope is limited only to fat reduction.

 The possibility of scarring is more in tummy tuck as compared to liposuction.
-Cosmetic Surgery Associates’ board certified plastic surgeons provide both procedures to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and nearby locations.
+Cosmetic Surgery Associates’ board-certified plastic surgeons provide both procedures to patients in Northern Virginia, Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and nearby locations.

-In case of tummy tuck surgery, the candidates are usually above the age of 40 or 45.
+In the case of tummy tuck surgery, the candidates are usually above the age of 40 or 45.
 At this age, the skin elasticity tends to reduce and the underlying muscles may also become loose or separated.
 Women who have undergone multiple pregnancies may also benefit from this surgery to regain their pre-pregnancy figure.
-Sometimes the surgeon may recommend both tummy tuck and liposuction to be performed in conjunction for a particular patient.
+Sometimes the surgeon may recommend both a tummy tuck and liposuction be performed in conjunction for a particular patient.

 If you would like to learn more about plastic surgery procedures performed by Plastic Surgeons Franklin D. Richards, M.D. and A. Dean Jabs, M.D. please visit https://cosmeticplastics.com/ or http://breastaugmentationmd.com/